solidlabnetwork/GUARD-SLM/README.md

 - Additional curated malicious data
 - Diverse jailbreak attack strategies

-This setup enables a **comprehensive and robust evaluation** of jailbreak vulnerability and defense performance.
+This setup enables a **comprehensive and robust evaluation** of jailbreak attacks and defense performance.